-Joint planning is carried with TransGrid on a biannual basis or as required.
+Joint planning is carried out with TransGrid on a quarterly basis or as required.
 Agreed actions are minuted and action plans developed by each company as required.
+Separate joint planning for specific projects is carried out in addition to regular joint planning meetings.